 The Developer of the property which constitutes the District is M.D.C.
 Land Corporation.
-Three members of the Board of Directors are residents of the Districts, and two members are current employees, owners or otherwise associated with the Developer and may have conflicts of interest in dealing with the District.
+As of December 31, 2022 three members of the Board of Directors are residents of the Districts, and two members are current employees, owners or otherwise associated with the Developer and may have conflicts of interest in dealing with the District.